BekmyrzaDz/books-app-react/README.md

-# React Query 3 - CRUD Tutorial
+# React - CRUD App

 You need to launch client and server separately.

-To launch client go to `client` folder and run:
+To launch clien go to `crud-app-react` folder and run:

 ```
 yarn && yarn start